The Masconomet (MASCO) Girls Varsity Ice Hockey Team at Masconomet Regional High School are MASCO Chieftains

 Head Coach Ryan Sugar takes on his fifth year as the head coach of the Lady Chieftains.
 In the past 4 seasons, Coach Sugar led the team to Northeastern Conference titles and two state semi-finals.
 Ryan was the captain of the Wakefield High School Hockey team and also played a PG year at South Kent School where he was named to the New England all star team.
 A knee injury cut short his college career.

-Ryan graduated from Salem State University with a BS in Sports Management and is a Massachusetts licensed automobile appraiser.
-Ryan lives in Danvers with his wife Lindsay and his two young daughters and their new puppy Stella who already chases pucks.
+Ryan graduated from Salem State University with a BS in Sports Management and is a Physical Education Teacher at Proctor Elementary School, Topsfield.
+Ryan lives in Danvers with his wife Lindsay and his two young daughters and their new puppy Stella who is already chasing pucks too.